 If your child plans it right, he may be able to not only pay for college with his side job but also launch his career as an entrepreneur when he graduates.

 Business and College

 First, your child needs to settle on a business idea.
-She can scour the Internet or books looking for ideas.
-Or, she can do something she is already good at such as teaching music lessons, cutting grass, babysitting, caring for the elderly, the list goes on and on.
+She can scour the internet or books looking for ideas.
+Or, she can do something she is already good at such as teaching music lessons, cutting grass, babysitting, or caring for the elderly — the list goes on and on.
 If she's planning to move to a different area for college, picking a business that is entirely online may be a smarter choice.

-If his business is Internet dependent, your child will need to set up a user-friendly website.
-He will also need to find an need to find an online payment solution so that he can accept payments and protect his customer's sensitive financial data.
+If his business is dependent on the internet, your child will need to set up a user-friendly website.
+He will also need to find an online payment solution so that he can accept payments and protect his customer's sensitive financial data.